 Do Something Fun!

 No one is ready for a full day of seat work or really, a full day of anything, right?
 So have some fun and do something silly or artsy or kinesthetic to keep you and your students happy!
-Last year we made these fun “Ways to Make 2019” posters during math time.
+My class is absolutely loving creating collaborative posters this year.
+This winter themed one would be perfect for the first week back to school.

 I also think reading aloud a fun picture book is a great first day back activity!
 Just in case anyone is grumpy (not me of course!), I think this year I will read Grumpy Monkey by Suzanne Lang.
 The gist of this book is that monkey is definitely grumpy, but he tries to convince everyone he isn’t.
 They all give him advice.
 And in the end, he decides it’s ok to be grumpy for a bit anyway.
 I LOVE this book!
 The pictures are great and the lesson is applicable for everyone.
 Grab yourself a copy at the link below!